georgiee/angular-workshop-skipbo/docs/07-knowledge.md

 if you don't know this maybe you don't know that this origin in the cd command, where you can jump back to the last working directory with `cd -`

+## Opensource
+Create a folder `~/opensource` and whenever you see an interesting project, don't stop with a start on github.
+Clone it and quickly browse through it.
+When you are working on a daily project, remember that project and if it fits in the overall complex browse through it again for inspiration about structure & code techniques.

+Angular Material is for examples my goto project to look for ideas around RxJS & Testing.